Skip to main content

 What keywords matter most for marketing analyst resumes?

 The most common ATS-scored terms across marketing analyst postings: GA4, SQL, Tableau, Looker, A/B testing, attribution modeling, marketing mix modeling (MMM), incrementality, ROAS, CAC, LTV, campaign performance, multi-touch attribution.
-The scorer above tells you which keywords the specific job you target wants.
+The scanner on this page tells you which keywords the specific job you target wants.

 How do I show GA4 proficiency on a marketing analyst resume?